Getting a Library Card

 - Enter your basic information now.

-- When you visit one of our locations, we’ll simply verify your ID and issue the card.
+- When you visit one of our locations, we’ll simply verify your ID/proof of address and issue the card.

 Enjoy all the books, music, movies, computer access and more that your new library card provides!